timothyjj/newyorktrailheads/_posts/2025-3-1-Hiking-in-Spring-Mud-Season.md

 <p>If you're encountering a particularly muddy stretch, consider walking straight through it rather than attempting to skirt around it.
 This approach will help minimize the impact and keep the trails in good shape.</p>

 <h2>Be Mindful of Trail Conditions</h2>
 <p>Spring trails are especially susceptible to erosion and trail damage.
-If you notice soft or muddy trails that are getting particularly churned up by hiker traffic, it's best to <strong>postpone</strong> your hike or take a different route.
+If you notice soft or muddy trails that are getting particularly churned up by hiker traffic, it's best to postpone your hike or take a different route.
 Hikers can unintentionally exacerbate trail degradation by walking on trails when conditions are too wet.
 In some cases, trail closures may be in effect during mud season to protect the landscape, so always check trail conditions before heading out.
 If heading into the Adirondacks, you can check the <a href="https://dec.ny.gov/things-to-do/hiking/adirondack-backcountry" target="_blank">DEC site</a> for current information on closures.</p>

 <h2>Pack Light</h2>
 <p>During mud season, carrying a heavy backpack can make the hike more challenging, especially if you're slipping and sliding on the muddy trails.
 Lightening your load by packing only essential gear will make it easier to move through wet areas and maintain your balance.
 Stick to the basics, like extra socks, water, and snacks, and leave unnecessary items behind.</p>